lvzon/weatherstation/README.md

 ### Configuration

 You'll need to enter the APN (access point name) of your SIM-card in the Arduino sketch, in the string after after `#define MODEM_START_TASK`.
-You will also need to enter the address and the port of the server that you are using to run the Python script, in the string after `#define MODEM_START_IP`.
+You will also need to enter the address (and possibly the port) of the server that you are using to run the Python script, in the string after `#define MODEM_START_IP`.
+If you use different sensors or a different RTC than the ones listed above, you may need to use different libraries and function calls to read the sensors, and possibly a different class to read the RTC.
+You'll want to consult the library documentation for your sensor, and/or the [RTClib examples](https://github.com/adafruit/RTClib/tree/master/examples) for various clock chips.

 In the server script, you may need to configure the port it listens on (the default is 9000).
 You will also need to sign up for the [Citizen Weather Observer Program (CWOP)](http://www.wxqa.com/SIGN-UP.html) and [Weather Underground](https://www.wunderground.com/signup) and enter ID/login/location details in the Python script, or disable reporting to these services.